Alma's Not Normal: Series 1 (2021)

+Series 2 (2024)

 Reception

 In her four star review of the pilot episode broadcast in 2020, Lucy Mangan in The Guardian praised the fine cast and the "swiftly and surely drawn characters" and commented on the episode's "emotional undertow, that, with perfect timing, surfaces to punch the viewer in the stomach and leave them breathless with sorrow".
 The episode was summed up as a bleak, brilliant comedy that was far from ordinary.

-Writing in Chortle, Steve Bennett praised the episode for the way that it introduced "a cast of intriguing, sympathetic characters we’d like to hear more from" praising them for being "complex, authentic people portrayed in a way we don’t usually see on television".
+Writing in Chortle, Steve Bennett praised the episode for the way that it introduced "a cast of intriguing, sympathetic characters we'd like to hear more from" praising them for being "complex, authentic people portrayed in a way we don’t usually see on television".
 He praised the "universally strong performances" of the cast and the humanity of the characters bringing lightness to what could have been a bleak set of subject matter.

-The Daily Mirror's Ian Hyland called it ‘Phoenix Nights meets Fleabag, guided by the spirit of Victoria Wood’ adding that the pilot convinced him "that BBC2 has a massive gem on its hands".
+The Daily Mirror's Ian Hyland called it "Phoenix Nights meets Fleabag, guided by the spirit of Victoria Wood" adding that the pilot convinced him "that BBC2 has a massive gem on its hands".

-Ben Dowell of The Times said, ‘Willan's writing is skilled and clearly very personal...uplifting and strangely enchanting’.
+Ben Dowell of The Times said, "Willan's writing is skilled and clearly very personal...uplifting and strangely enchanting".